MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/email2-csp.md

 Supported operations are Get, Add, Replace, and Delete.

-Value options:
+Value options are:

 - 0 - SSL isn't required.
 - 1 - SSL is required.

 <a href="" id="tagprops-812c000b"></a>**TAGPROPS/812C000B**
 Optional.
 Character string that specifies if the outgoing email server requires SSL.